thepassle/astro-service-worker/blog.md

 - Huge performance benefits
 - It's a progressive enhancement

-But most of all, it may mean we're super close to getting an excellent developer experience!
-Consider the following example:
+But most of all, it may mean we're getting super close to having an excellent developer experience!
+Astro may very well be the first framework capable of delivering us developer experiences like the following:

 `/blog/[id].astro`:
 ```astro